2015 Annual Meeting

 Over the 4-5 days, we pursue these goals in formal and informal ways, including gathering for:

-Morning Groups which explore themes from "Historical Fiction" to "Theorizing Culture: Knowledgeable Consumers and Consuming Knowledge", "Autobiographical Writing" to "Philosophy of Place", from "Pop Culture" to "Religion and Violence".
-The only rules are first names only without regard to position and confidentiality when appropriate to sustain a safe haven for frank discussions.
+Morning Group Seminars which explore themes from "Historical Fiction" to "Theorizing Culture, "Forms of Autobiography to "Sustainability" and more.
+The only rules are first names only and confidentiality when appropriate to sustain a safe haven for frank discussions.

 Afternoon and Working Groups as well as Plenaries that delve into thematic concerns with both personal and public dimensions.